ABaker86/WebPortfolio/_posts/2018-02-05-Programatically-Configuring-NLog.markdown

 I reviewed each option based on the criteria and came to the conclusion to use the NLog framework for my application logging needs at this time.

-Below is and exampl of how the NLog framework can be configured programatically.
+Below is and exampl of how the NLog framework can be configured Programmatically.

 {% highlight ruby linenos %}
 	 protected void sortDropDownList(DropDownList ddl, string orderby, string defaultSelectionText)